hopin-team/module-federation-workshop/README.md

 D) How can we mount `chat` if there is no `remotes` in `nextjs/next.config.js`?

-### 🤸‍♀️ Nextjs exercise 1
+### 🤸‍♀️ Nextjs exercise

 1- Everyone goes to the root directory of the project and:

 - Stop Webpack
 - Run `git checkout nextjs-exercise-1 && yarn && yarn start`

-2- In http://localhost:3001/reception wow many copies of React do we download?
+2- In http://localhost:3001/reception how many copies of React do we download?
 Can you find where we are downloading React in the networking tab on?

-TODO REMOVE ALL THE LOADNEXTSLICE EXCEPT RECEPTION
+3- Implement page http://localhost:3001/sessions.
+Hint, you'll need to use `useRouter` from `next/router` to [push](https://nextjs.org/docs/api-reference/next/router#routerpush) a URL (`pathname`) in `LoadNextMF.jsx`.
+Tip: pass `{ shallow: true }` when pushing a route since we only need client-side navigation.

+4- Implement page http://localhost:3001/sessions/1. `sessions` and `sessions/1` are two different Nextjs pages - meaning 1 page 1 microfrontend - do we need to implement router listeners to navigate from `host` to `remote`?
+You can test this by clicking on "Sessions" and "Session 1" on the navigation bar.

+5- Implmenent page http://localhost:3001/expo and http://localhost:3001/expo/1.
+In this case `expo` and `expo/1` are 2 pages in 1 microfrontend, do we need to implement router listeners to navigate from `host` to `remote`?
+You can test this by clicking on "Expo" and "Expo 1" on the navigation bar.

+⚠️ Tip: you can use this [routeChangeStart event](https://nextjs.org/docs/api-reference/next/router#routerevents) to implmement a listener.
+Pro-tip: don't forget to cleanup listeners with `router.events.off` if you add any listener.

-### 🏋️‍♀️ Bonus Nextjs exercise 1
+### 🏋️‍♀️ Bonus Nextjs exercise

-4- Comment out the following line in `nextjs/next.config.js`:
+6- Comment out the following line in `nextjs/next.config.js`:

 ```js
 react: {